 Surface area and volume are calculated for any three-dimensional geometrical shape.
 The surface area of any given object is the area or region occupied by the surface of the object.
 Whereas volume is the amount of space available in an object.

 In geometry, there are different shapes and sizes such as sphere, cube, cuboid, cone, cylinder, etc. Each shape has its surface area as well as volume.
 But in the case of two-dimensional figures like square, circle, rectangle, triangle, etc., we can measure only the area covered by these figures and there is no volume available.
-Now, let us see the formulas of area and volume for different shapes.
+Now, let us see the formulas of surface areas and volumes for different 3d-shapes.

-Generally, Area can be of two types
+Generally, Area can be of two types:

 (i) Total Surface Area

-(ii) Curved Surface Area
+Curved Surface Area/Lateral Surface Area

 Below given is the table for calculating Surface area and Volume for the basic geometrical figures:

-|Name||Perimeter||Total Surface Area||Curved Surface Area||Volume||Figure|
+|Name||Perimeter||Total Surface Area||Curved Surface Area/Lateral Surface Area||Volume||Figure|